 Once we sunk into our chairs, my little one transformed into a committed spectator.
 The acts that changed her mind were dance dramas by cultural group ‘Sankhya Dance Creation’ and an Odissi dance recital by ‘Aratrika Institute of Performing Arts’.

 Set to a Sanskrit hymn ‘Jatajuta Samyuktam’, part of it depicting goddess Durga killing the demon ‘Mahishasura’, the Odissi dance performance was a delight to watch -the legend of Durga was brought to life through graceful movements and mellifluous music.

 Following it was a dance drama ‘Chitra’ narrating the story of love between Chitrangada warrior princess of Manipur and Arjun, one of the principal characters of the Hindu epic Mahabharata.
 Choreographed by Vaibhav Arekar and Sanjukta Wagh, it was inspired by the poem of the same name by India’s poet and Nobel Laureate Rabindranath Tagore.

 I’ve described the story in the captions accompanying the pictures below.
 However, you can click on the link here for the Wikipedia version.

-You will see only one picture of this act on my blog, simply because pictures would not do justice to the performance and the emotional effect it had on the spectators – as a mother, I almost cried for the loss of that woman.
+You will see only this one picture of the act here simply because I was too emotional to take more.
+In any case, images would not do justice to the performance and the effect it had on the spectators – as a mother, I almost cried for the loss of that woman.
 I heard a few others sniffling and trying to inconspicuously wipe their tears before the lights came on in the auditorium.

 In the end, I was thankful not just because we watched this beautiful act of visual poetry but also because we are fortunate to have such a rich cultural heritage.
 What has been your favorite cultural experience?